 The results of the annual review are included in the annual report to Council, which highlights any gaps identified.
 The annual report also provides details of all reports made and responses received and confirmation that all returns have been submitted on time (or details of and reasons for any delays).
 Where necessary, any concerns are reported to the Audit and Scrutiny Committee.

 ‘Compliance’ is one of the core topics within the Internal Audit rolling programme, and this includes OfS compliance.
-There was an audit on this topic in 2019 and a follow up is due 2020/21.
-The next audit will be programmed depending on the outcome of the 2020/21 audit results.
+There was last an audit on this topic in 2021.

 The audit provides independent and objective assurance of the University’s compliance with the ongoing conditions of registration.